castlemilk/benebsworth.com/content/blog/install-minikube/index.md

 ### get etcd events

 From my experience, one of the best mechanisms to debug and understand the state of a given workload is the view the etcd events associated with the workflow.
-This will provide insights into issues that the sheduler is having or unexpected errors occuring due to mis-configured resources.
+This will provide insights into issues that the scheduler is having or unexpected errors occurring due to mis-configured resources.
 The output can be retrieved as follows:

 ```bash
 foo@bar:~$ kubectl get events --namespace default -w